+During the festivities, the singer was introduced to wedding guest David Foster, a Grammy-winning producer and Warner Bros. music executive.
+The following year, Foster signed Buble to the 143 Records label, and the two began work on the singer's first major-label release.
+"The last thing we wanted to do was a tribute album or a lounge act," says Bublé.
 "We wanted to treat this music with the love and respect it deserves, but the important thing was to capture a spirit and energy and that wasn't confined to any particular musical era."

-In 2003, Buble's first major album was released.
-The self-titled record was a worldwide success, hitting No. 1 in Australia, going multi-platinum in many countries, and reaching the Top 10 in the UK as well as Canada.
-The debut album incorporated Buble's multi-faceted talents, especially his aptitude for lending a pop style to old classics such as "Fever," "Moondance," and "How Can You Mend A Broken Heart?"
-A world tour followed, and Buble ended 2003 with a disc of Christmas tunes entitled "Let It Snow."
+In 2003, Bublé's first major album was released.
+The self-titled record was a worldwide success, hitting No. 1 in Australia, going multiplatinum in many countries, and reaching the Top 10 in the UK as well as Canada.
+The debut album incorporated Bublé's multifaceted talents, especially his aptitude for lending a pop style to old classics such as "Fever," "Moondance" and "How Can You Mend a Broken Heart?"
+A world tour followed, and Bublé ended 2003 with a disc of Christmas tunes entitled "Let It Snow."

-Buble's third album, Call Me Irresponsible was released in 2007, and the album debuted at No. 3 on the Canadian charts.
-Buble's critics and fans rushed to sing his praises, especially lauding the Timuss-inspired track "Lost."
+Buble's third album, Call Me Irresponsible, was released in 2007, and the album debuted at No. 3 on the Canadian charts.
+That album brought the singer his first Grammy win, taking Best Traditional Pop Vocal Album.
+Bublé's critics and fans rushed to sing his praises, especially lauding the Timuss-inspired track "Lost."
 He reportedly wrote the track "Everything" for Blunt, but the couple parted ways in July of 2008.
-The broken romance didn't keep the musician from his success, however, and by the summer of that year Buble had sold more than 18 million albums worldwide.
+The broken romance didn't keep the musician from his success, however, and by the summer of that year Bublé had sold more than 18 million albums worldwide.